 smoked black tea

-Caught between two legends, smoked black tea has established itself in gastronomy.
-From the selection of its leaves to its oxidation in pine smoke, its production is written like a musical score.
-Its taste notes make it legendary.
-Dive into the discovery of this luxurious and intriguing tea.
+Caught between two legends, smoked black tea has carved out its place in gastronomy.
+From the selection of its leaves to its smoke oxidation with pine wood, its production is written like a musical score.
+Its taste notes make it a legend.
+A deep dive into the discovery of this luxurious and intriguing tea.

 1. The legends of smoked black tea